dswasey9608/dswasey9608/pages/code_projects.md

   - [Video Link](#video-link-3)

 # Summary
-This page showcases some of the things I have done for school and for personal projects.
+This page showcases some of the things I have done for school and/or for personal projects.
 I have worked with a large variety of systems, languages, and tools over the course of my education.
 Each new experience brought its challenges, but I always had fun in the end.